Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 ### Sending an SMS Message Programmatically

-You can easily send an SMS message programmatically using an API like the ones we offer at Vonage.
+You can easily send an SMS message programmatically using an API like the one we have at Vonage.

 <sign-up number></sign-up>